RecordsKeeper/multichain/docs/source/install.rst

 Versioning
 ----------

-RecordsKeeper Nodes follow semantic versioning and in addition to releases, development builds are also made available through source code.
-The development builds are not guaranteed to be working and despite best efforts they might contain undocumented and/or broken changes.
+RecordsKeeper nodes follow semantic versioning, and in addition to releases development builds are made available through source code.
+The development builds are not guaranteed to be working and despite our best efforts they might contain undocumented and/or broken changes.
 We recommend using the latest release.
 Package installers below will use the latest release.

 Linux Pre-Installation Requirements (on Ubuntu 14.04 x64)
 ---------------------------------------------------------